A friend of mine recently notified me that his credit score plummeted nearly 100 points from the last time it was updated.

 As you can see, it’s tricky to keep balances low and utilization rates down across multiple cards without triggering some kind of penalty from the credit score makers.

 You’ve Got to Tackle the Credit Card Debt Eventually

 The takeaway is that he’ll need to eliminate the debt as opposed to shuffling it to improve his credit scores.

 And though his credit score was dinged because of his recent spending spree, over time his scores will rise back up as long as he sheds the debt and makes timely payments.

 In other words, it’s really just a temporary depression, but one that can cost you a significant amount of money if you apply for new credit or important loans around the time of the drop.

-You won’t want bad timing to hurt you in any way, especially if it means a higher interest rate or an outright declined application.
+You won’t want bad timing to hurt you in any way, especially if it means a higher interest rate (for years to come) or an outright declined application.

 Read more: How to raise your credit score.